 Choosing to start at a community college can be a great way to save money and stay in school.
 Some students attend for one year and complete core curriculum classes.
 The bulk of students stay on for two before proceeding to a four-year college and are able to realize significant savings.

-Public reports say it costs about $4,000 in tuition on average to complete a two-year degree at one of North Carolina’s 58 community colleges for the 2014-2105 academic year.
-That’s about $2,000 per year.
-The average annual in-state, four-year, private college tuition in North Carolina was $20,888 for the 2013-2014 academic year.
-That’s more than $83,000 for four years of attendance.
+Public reports say it costs about $4,000 in tuition on average for in-state students to attend one of North Carolina’s 58 community colleges for the 2022-2023 academic year.
+The average annual in-state, four-year, private college tuition in North Carolina was $38,070 for the 2021-2022 academic year.
+That’s more than $152,000 for four years of attendance.
 And this doesn’t include room and board.
-According to CollegeTuitionCompare.com, tuition at one of North Carolina’s 17 public state universities is far less expensive, costing about $6,294 per year during the 2014-2015 school year.
-After four years, the cost of tuition is more than $25,000 — less than a third of the cost of private school tuition.
+According to CollegeTuitionCompare.com, tuition at one of North Carolina’s 77 public colleges is far less expensive, averaging about $7,000 per year during the 2022-23 school year.
+After four years, the cost of tuitionis more than $28,000 — less than a fifth of the cost of private school tuition.

 Look to the community around you